astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 that the force of gravity was rotating, so that it gained a horizontal component that wasn't there before.
-In both cases, the total force vector, from the point of view of everything inside the car, would swing from vertically down to diagonally forward.
+In both cases, the total force vector, from the point of view of everything inside the car, would swing from vertically down to diagonally down and forward.

-This insight is so important, that this "Equivalence Principle" occupies a similar place in the foundation of GR that the two postulates of SR do for that theory.
+This insight is so important that this "Equivalence Principle" occupies a similar place in the foundation of GR that the two postulates of SR do for that theory.
 Within the formulation of GR, what we consider to be a force that we call Gravity is really an